redwoodjs/redwoodjs-com-archive/docs/testing.md

 >
 > Most tests will contain at least the last two, but sometimes all three of these parts, and in some communities it's become standard to include a newline between each "section".
 Remember the acronym SEA: setup, execute, assert.

-#### Jest Expect for different types?
+#### Jest Expect: Type Considerations

 Redwood uses [prisma](https://www.prisma.io/) as an ORM for connecting to different databases like PostgreSQL, MySQL, and many more.
 The database models are defined in the `schema.prisma` file.
 Prisma schema supports [`model` field scaler types](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#model-field-scalar-types) which is used to define the data types for the models properties.

-Due to the which we have some exceptions that can occur while testing your API and UI components.
+Due to this, there are some exceptions that can occur while testing your API and UI components.

 #### Floats and Decimals
 Prisma recommends using `Decimal` instead of `Float` because of accuracy in precision.
 Float is inaccurate in the number of digits after decimal whereas Prisma returns a string for Decimal value which preserves all the digits after the decimal point.